imlixinyang/SynergyAmodal/README.md

 ## License

-Licensed under the CC BY-NC-SA 4.0 (Attribution-NonCommercial-ShareAlike 4.0 International)

-The code is released for academic research use only.
+Our code and annotations are released under the CC BY-NC-SA 4.0 (Attribution-NonCommercial-ShareAlike 4.0 International) Licensed, for academic research use only.

 If you have any questions, please contact me via [imlixinyang@gmail.com](mailto:imlixinyang@gmail.com).